 Supply Chain Management

-In summary, on the successful completion of this course, contractors will have the knowledge to build successful relationships with their supply chain which will present them with increased opportunities when working with clients.
+On the successful completion of this course, delegates will have the knowledge to build successful relationships with their supply chain which will present them with increased opportunities when working with clients and other key stakeholders.

 This course has been designed for main contractors, sub-contractors and specialists alike.
 It is relevant for all those who are involved with the procurement and management of projects, working on all types and sizes of building, civil engineering, infrastructure and maintenance projects in both the public and private sectors.
 This includes Construction Managers, Commercial Managers, Business Development Managers, Quantity Surveyors, Project Managers, Estimators, Contract Managers, Project Planners and procurement staff.